-Harish Rana, India's First Passive Euthanasia Recipient, Dies After 13 Years in Coma
+Harish Rana, India's First Passive Euthanasia Recipient, Cremated in Delhi

-Harish Rana, India's first patient granted passive euthanasia by the Supreme Court, has died at AIIMS after 13 years in a vegetative state, following the withdrawal of life support and reigniting the debate on the right to a dignified end.
+Harish Rana, India's first patient granted passive euthanasia by the Supreme Court, has died at 31 after 13 years in a vegetative state and was cremated in Delhi, marking a quiet end to a case that ignited national debate.

 The Story